One party controls the NC Senate and the House.

 D-Edgecombe

-Primary margins.
-March 3, 2026.
-All three replacements have pledged to uphold the governor's vetoes.
+Primary margins, March 3, 2026.
+Brockman resigned October 2025.
+All four replacements have pledged to uphold the governor's vetoes.

 Voters noticed.